 net use <desired-drive-letter>: \\<storage-account-name>.file.core.windows.net\<share-name>

-I logged in with my user account who has full permission on the Azure file share, I was able to mount the share and access the file as shown in the screenshot below.
+I logged in with my user account which has full permission on the Azure file share, I was able to mount the share and access the file as shown in the screenshot below.

 These ACLs can be set directly on the share or could be part of Azure File Sync.